brynhayder/brynhayder.github.io/index.md

 I research theoretical aspects of statistical machine learning.
 My focus is currently on generalisation in overparameterised models and the implications of symmetry.

-I'm spending the second half of this year doing AI research at [X](https://x.company/) (formerly known as Google X).
+I'm spending the second half of this year doing AI research at [X](https://x.company/), the company formerly known as Google [x].

 In 2020 I became part of the
 [Royal Society's DELVE initiative](https://rs-delve.github.io/).